-H. Morris, president, said sure the college can find ly market for one or 1000 He said he will see to selling of it if the donor t want to sell and remit oceeds.
+Morris, president, said ire the college can find market for one or 1000 He said he will see to ling of it if the donor want to sell and remit college president added dn't make a bit of difif the gift turned out to at, oats, cow or sow or ther farmproduct.

-IORAN CAMPFIRE
+AN CAMPFIRE

-IRLS HIKE Campfire Girls of Moran ved a swim and picnic sday afternoon and when hiked back to town, they served with refreshments. present were: Dorothy urry, Patsy Husky, Wanda rman, Leora Eaten, Jo Ann Mary Burton, Delmo Donand the leader, Dorris te.
+S HIKE Campfire Girls of Moran a swim and picnic ay afternoon and when ked back to town, they rved with refreshments. present were: Dorothy Patsy Husky, Wanda n, Leora Eaten, Jo Ann Mary Burton, Dekno Donand the leader, Dorris

-For Good Used Cars
+For Good Used Cars Motor Company, Eastland here.